Leeds Knight First Time Guide

 Any weird traditions?

 Plenty.
-One assumes that in an attempt out emulate of flag saluting allegiance-swearing transatlantic brothers and sister, God Save the King is played before game and people are (often begrudgingly) expect to stand for it.
+One assumes that in an attempt out emulate of flag saluting allegiance-swearing transatlantic brothers and sisters, God Save the King is played before game and people are (often begrudgingly) expected to stand for it.

 Leeds have a mascot called Leo, big or small, old or young, cool or not, you HAVE to fistbump Leo when you see him.
 No ifs, no buts, no “he’s just for the kids”, EVERYONE, no exceptions.